tercen/starter_guide/docs/export_data.md

 # Export Data Tables

-Tercen can use projections to build curated data sets out of factors from uploaded tables and calculations made by operators.
-These can be Exported easily and can be very useful for extracting simple data from complex files, perhaps for input to a downstream process.
+Tercen can use projections to build curated data sets based on factors from uploaded tables and calculations made by operators.
+These can be Exported easily and are useful for extracting simple data from complex files, perhaps for input to a downstream process.

-Add a new Data Step to the **Mean and SD** step using the local toolbar.
+Use the local toolbar to add a new Data Step to the **Mean and SD** step.

 Clear the grid.

-Make the following projection.
+Perform the following projection.
 > CELL_SUBSET to Row.
 > mean to Row.
 > sd to Row.